merazi/blogcraft/README.md

 ## ⚙️ Configuration (`config.json`)

-All key settings for **pysite** are managed in the `config.json` file.
+All key settings for **blogcraft** are managed in the `config.json` file.
 You can change these values to customize your project structure and default tools.

 | Key | Description | Default Value |
 | :--- | :--- | :--- |